DIY Welding Jig Ideas to Improve Accuracy in a Small Shop

 Common Mistakes with DIY Jigs and Quick Fixes

-I once over-torqued and cracked a arm—now I use torque wrenches on turnbuckles.
+I once over-torqued a turnbuckle and cracked a jig arm.
+Now I use a torque wrench on turnbuckles to prevent that.

 Safety Considerations for Jig Work in Confined Shops